Mkohm/detekt-hint/README.md

 Through integration with [Danger](https://github.com/danger/danger) comments are added to the PR.
 Getting feedback directly on the PR makes it easy to ignore possible false-positives.
 Comments also include context and tips, making it easier for the developer to make the correct decisions.

 Contributions are very much welcome and if you like the project - help me out with a star :).
-Especially help in which rules to implement is of high value.
+Especially help in which rules to implement, how to implement them and how to reduce the false-positives.

 ## Currently supported detections
 - Use composition instead of inheritance - Will report if you use inheritance.
 Will not report if you inherit from third-party libraries.